OnboardMetaGame/ETHGlobalHackSubmission/README.md

 ![banner](client/public/banner.png)

+# Tech Used

+**Polygon** - Our entire application runs on Polygon, currently on Polygon Mumbain testnet but soon to be on the Polygon Mainnet.
+The Smart contracts are deployed to the polygon mainnet.

+**IPFS** - The NFTs and their metadeta are stored on IPFS where we use it to show our NFTs to secondary markets, currently Openseas Testnet

+**Moralis** - Moralis is the backbone of our project from managing the data base, to authenticating users and storing user data, how many NFTs they posses.
+Moralis SDK enabled us to talk the the smart contracts from the frontend and finally it also helped in running cloud scripts.

 ### Onboard is a MetaFi game.

 🧠 In itself, it is a DAO of DAOs.
 Its aim is to ensure functioning open